missing-user/barnes-hut/README.md

 cmake CMakeLists.txt && make
 ```

-Visualizing the results requires python3 and the following packages: plotly, numpy, pandas.
-Pandas and numpy are used for reading and transforming the data into a format that can be visualized.
-Plotly is used for creating the interactive 3D plot.
+A simple python visualizer is included, which is usable for small simulations <100 particles.
+Running it requires python3 and the following packages: `plotly`, `numpy`, `pandas`. `Pandas` and `numpy` are used for reading and transforming the data into a format that can be visualized. `Plotly` is used for creating the interactive 3D plot.

 # Usage

 This project was made with only Linux in mind.
-Their is no guarantee this would work on any other OS.
+There is no guarantee this would work on any other OS.
 Please also insure that the latest version of Compiler is installed and set as default.
 To execute the project, run the following commands: